-8.1 Residency Requirements (Revised 06/21/02, 11/02/06)
+8.1 Residency Requirements (Revised 06/21/02, 11/02/06, 07/01/25)

 All candidates for the degree of Doctor of Philosophy are required to spend 15 terms (3 years) in residency at BCM with the exception of those students receiving transfer of credit.
 The residency requirement will be reduced by one term for each 12 term hours transferred.
-The student who has obtained approval of the full transfer of credit (60 term hours) will have a residency requirement of 10 terms (2 years).
-Under rare circumstances (for example, the departure of the Major Advisor, so that the student must leave BCM to complete his/her research) the residency requirement may be waived upon request.
+A student who has obtained approval of the full transfer of credit (60 term hours) will have a residency requirement of 10 terms (2 years).
+Under rare circumstances (for example, a student wishing to leave BCM to complete his/her research due to the departure of the Major Advisor) the residency requirement may be waived upon request.
 This request must be approved by the Dean and by the Promotions Committee.
-Completion, in good standing, of the first year's Program in the BCM School of Medicine may be used by a student in the MD/PhD Program to satisfy one year of the residency requirement in the Graduate School.
+Successful completion of the first year's Program in the BCM School of Medicine may be used by a student in the MD/PhD Program to satisfy one year of the residency requirement in the Graduate School.